rogerbinns/apsw/doc/shell.rst

 insert: Lines as SQL insert statements.
 The table name is "table" unless you specified a different one as the second parameter to the .mode command.

-json: Each line as a JSON object with a trailing comma.
+json: Output a JSON array.
 Blobs are output as base64 encoded strings.

-You should be using UTF8 output encoding.
+jsonl: Output as JSON objects, newline separated.
+Blobs are output as base64 encoded strings.

 lines: One value per line in the form 'column = value' with a blank line between rows.